vammultipl/vammultiplayer_revamped/README.md

 - Position and rotation of joints are the only data transmitted.
 - TCP connection is not protected by SSL; data is in plaintext.
 - IPs not in the allowlist managed by the Discord bot are immediately disconnected.

+## Known Issues
+- "Player connected/disconnected" messages in plugin window are wonky and not always correct.
+Discord bot statuses are always correct, updated every 30s.

 ## Additional Help
 - Visit the old MetaChat Discord or the newer VamChat Discord (another project for a full-fledged MetaChat replacement).